 This link offers a preview of divorce as seen through the eyes of children:

-Clients who wish to view the entire film may receive links to view the 30-minute film as an optional part of their “homework” for mediation of their parenting plan.
+Clients who wish to view the entire film may view the 30-minute film as an optional part of their “homework” for mediation of their parenting plan.

 Divorce Mediation offers couples a way forward with dignity, to an agreement that creates a parenting plan (if needed), addresses child support and spousal support if needed, divides assets and debts, deals with special topics unique to your family, or modifies existing orders.
 Your custom Marital Settlement Agreement will reflect your priorities, not assumptions made by others about what is best for you.
-Problems that seem almost insurmountable may turn out to be more manageable than you ever thought would be possible.
+No matter how difficult your problems may seem to you, solutions are possible.
 Mediation is much more cost-effective than going the litigated route.

-When you decide to choose me as your mediator, I often recommend individual meetings with each spouse to learn of your separate concerns.
+When you choose me as your mediator, I often recommend individual meetings with each spouse to learn of your separate concerns.
 Mediation Coaching, if desired, usually occurs before Session #1.
 The FOUNDATION Session usually lasts about 70 to 90 minutes.
-Sessions will meet via Zoom or similar, but you may choose whether we use video or phone only.
-We will briefly address how and what to prepare for mediation, topics to consider, what to expect, and telling your children.
-You may create a “Roadmap” for your upcoming sessions or choose to follow a more free-form process.
+Sessions will meet via Zoom or a similar platform, but you may choose whether we use video or phone only.
+We may develop a projected Roadmap for your mediation or you may choose to follow a more free-form process.